Child psychotherapist

 - depression

-- development delay
+- difficulties related to development delay

-- phobias
+- phobias and obsessive behaviours

-- aggression
+- aggression and behavioural issues

-- gender dysphoria
+- distress related to gender dysphoria

-- learning difficulties and disabilities
+- challenges related to learning difficulties or disabilities

 - eating disorders